Corn production in the US

 Before the female rows begin pollinating, large machines make several passes through the fields to cut and pull as many of the female tassels as possible.
 This process leaves the male tassels untouched while eliminating the undesired female tassel.

 However, even after all of those mechanical passes, 10-15% of female tassels will still be missed and have the potential to pollinate.
-If this were to happen and we were to leave those missed tassels, the purity of our end product would be compromised and a portion of the seeds wouldn’t yield the intended traits.
+If this were to happen because we left those remaining tassels, the purity of our end product would be compromised and a portion of the seeds wouldn’t yield the intended traits.

 This is where a staple Midwest job comes in for many school-aged kids.
 For about three weeks each summer, thousands of kids across the Midwest walk every row of female plants and pull any tassels that remain.
 An example of what I mean by “pulling” a tassel can be seen in this video: